-All court documents (the warrant of arrest and a claim form) must be filed with the court before the arrest.
+All original court documents (the warrant of arrest and a claim form) must be filed with the court before the arrest.
 The warrant of arrest must be accompanied by an admiralty claim form detailing the particulars of the claim, together with a signed declaration to confirm the ownership of the ship, the level of security sought and confirmation that the claim has not been satisfied.
 A signed undertaking from the solicitor must also be submitted to cover the Admiralty Marshal's expenses in serving the arrest and claim form.

-All documents can be filed electronically but originals must be made available for inspection if required by another party to the proceedings or the court.
+At present, no documents can be filed electronically.
 Certification or apostille by a Notary is not required although if supporting documents need translating then the translations should be certified by a Notary.